VCCRI/CIDR/README.md

 CIDR - Clustering through Imputation and Dimensionality Reduction
 =================================================================

-Fast and accurate clustering through imputation and dimensionality reduction for single cell RNA-seq data.
+Ultrafast and accurate clustering through imputation and dimensionality reduction for single-cell RNA-seq data.

-Most existing dimensionality reduction and clustering packages for single cell RNA-Seq (scRNA-Seq) data deal with dropouts by heavy modelling and computational machinery.
+Most existing dimensionality reduction and clustering packages for single-cell RNA-Seq (scRNA-Seq) data deal with dropouts by heavy modelling and computational machinery.
 Here we introduce *CIDR* (Clustering through Imputation and Dimensionality Reduction), an ultrafast algorithm which uses a novel yet very simple ‘implicit imputation’ approach to alleviate the impact of dropouts in scRNA-Seq data in a principled manner.

 For more details about *CIDR* refer to the [preprint](http://biorxiv.org/content/early/2016/08/10/068775) on BioRxiv.